PNG-UNITsims: Halo clustering response to primordial non-Gaussianities as a function of mass: Constraining with priors on

 \section{Constraining \fnl with priors on $p$}

-We devote this section to study how setting a prior in $p$ (or equivalently, on \bp) affects the constraints on \fnl.
-In the case where these two parameters are left completely free in the MCMC, the constraints are very weak because with the scale-dependent bias we are only sensitive to the product $b_\phi f_{\rm NL}$.
+In this section, we study how setting a prior in $p$ (or equivalently, on \bp) affects the constraints on \fnl.
+This is because, with the scale-dependent bias, we are only sensitive to the product $b_\phi f_{\rm NL}$.

-In \autoref{sec:bphi_prior} we find that the constraints in \fnl deteriorate as we increase the size of the prior $\sigma(p)$.
-In \autoref{sec:forecast} we show how these results can affect the measurement of \fnl in upcoming cosmological surveys.
+Here, we assume a Gaussian prior for $p$ centred on $p_{\rm prior}$ and with a width $\sigma(p)$.
+To implement the priors in our MCMC procedure (see Section \ref{sec:choices} for details), we modify the Gaussian likelihood by introducing this a second term in $\chi^2$:

-Here, we assume a Gaussian prior for p, around $p_{\rm prior}$ with width $\sigma(p)$.
-To implement this in the MCMC we modify the Gaussian likelihood by introducing this new term in the $\chi^2$:
+In Section \ref{sec:bphi_prior}, we demonstrate how increasing the prior width $\sigma(p)$ deteriorates the constraints in \fnl.
+In Section \ref{sec:forecast}, we show how using these priors can affect the measurement of \fnl in future cosmological surveys.